ray-project/ray/doc/source/using-ray-and-docker-on-a-cluster.md

-# Using Ray and Docker on a Cluster
+# Using Ray and Docker on a Cluster (EXPERIMENTAL)

 Packaging and deploying an application using Docker can provide certain advantages.
 It can make managing dependencies easier, help ensure that each cluster node receives a uniform configuration, and facilitate swapping hardware resources between applications.